Imports Modification

 Implicit Operation

-LIEF is implicitly doing this padding during the build process.
+LIEF implicitly performs this padding during the build process.

-This works because we can reuse the IAT entry associated with the deleted entry as a placeholder for any other imported function.
-Windows allows duplicated symbols for a given import so it’s perfectly correct to duplicate an import and thus, keep the same length for the IAT.
+This works because we can reuse the IAT entry associated with the deleted function as a placeholder for any other imported function.
+Windows allows duplicate symbols for a given import, so duplicating an import is perfectly valid and maintains the IAT’s original length.

 Creating a new import